Pintar—to paint

 $1900MX or about $115US—Cost of a 5 gallon (19 liter) bucket of high quality Poliprisa brand pintura from a store four blocks away.

-a dozen trips to the paint store where I now
+Multiple receipts are evidence of at least half a dozen trips to the paint store where I now feel pretty much at home. |

 The bucket weighs a little over 25 kilograms, which is pretty heavy, or pesado, when you have to lug that awkward item back to the work site.
 Fortunately, that’s one of the jobs I was paying mi pintor, José, to do Tuesday, last week.
 Meanwhile I was wrestling with the bolsa containing brushes, sealer, roller, pan, sheets of plastic, masking tape and extension pole that I'd just purchased; José didn’t have any of these supplies or tools, nor transportation other than a bus.